Classroom Activity for Jr. High School or High School ESL Students

 Step 6: Closing

-At the end, I had each student stand up and say something like "I bought a ticket to Vienna because I have never been to Austria and I want to eat sausages."
+In the end, I had each student stand up and say something like "I bought a ticket to Vienna because I have never been to Austria and I want to eat sausages."
 After each student had announced their purchase and a reason, we were finished.

 And that's how I did it.
 It was a good activity; the students learned plenty about European cities and they had the opportunity to speak a lot.
 I recommend designing something similar for your students.